 A number of quality assurance checks, corrections and imputations are carried out at several stages of the data processing and analysis.
-They include testing for completeness (missing, duplicate or incomplete records), consistency between categories (such as intra-EU, extra-EU and total trade), consistency with historical data, sense-check of unit values and general sense-check of the figures by the Expert Group on Timber & Trade Statistics.
+They include testing for completeness (missing, duplicate or incomplete records), consistency between categories, consistency with historical data, sense-check of unit values and general sense-check of the figures by the Expert Group on Timber & Trade Statistics.

-Where required, figures are adjusted using standard FAO/ECE conversion factors, listed below:
+Where required, figures are adjusted using standard FAO/ECE conversion factors, listed in Table 1, below: